CHAPTER 12 - GENERAL

 - In a Chapter 12 case, the pre-confirmation statement shall be filed upon the filing of a plan.
-Copies of the pre-confirmation statement shall be served upon all creditors, the trustee, the U.S. Trustee, and other persons who have requested notice pursuant to Bankruptcy Rule 2002.
+Copies of the pre-confirmation statement shall be served upon all creditors, the trustee, the United States trustee, and other persons who have requested notice pursuant to Bankruptcy Rule 2002.

 - Local Rules 2081-1(B) and 3022-1 shall apply in Chapter 12 cases.

 The amended rule includes stylistic changes for purposes of internal consistency.
 This amended rule also includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
 At the time of this amendment, the applicable forms were Local Forms 12-9 (Summary of Operations – Family Farmer), 12-10 (Monthly Cash Receipts & Disbursements), 12-13 (Pre-Confirmation Statement Regarding Individual Debtor’s Domestic Support Obligations and Filing of Tax Returns, as Applicable, pursuant to Code and Rule Requirements), and 12-37 (Statement/Certification Regarding Requirements for Discharge in a Chapter 12 Case).